nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

 * Open ess.xlsx file and change the data format (column C) to YYYY-MM-DD.
 Ensure that in column G floats use '.' as a separator instead of ',', and column nessie (column B) is an INT data type - remove any floats if necessary.

 ## 3. Load data into the bronze layer
-* Run this Python script to truncate bronze layer tables and load data into bronze layer tables:
+Run Python script to truncate bronze layer tables and load data into bronze layer tables:
 ```Python
 # ============================================================================
 # Open PowerShell and download psycopg2: pip install psycopg2.